 A small lid within the bigger lid.
 The small lid covers the small opening to let the rainwater in.
 It is easy to open and easy to close when there is no rain.
 The bigger and heavier lid is used for opening and closing the manhole.
 Only once in a few years it is used when someone enters the cistern for cleaning or repairing.
 The lid needs to fit securely in the manhole to keep sunlight, dust and insects out.
 See also page 33.

-Finishing touch: Give the cistern our symbol, the year of construction (inscription), the name of the village and a number.
-This is for administration and control.
+Carve in the wet cement our symbol, the year of construction (inscription), the name of the village and a number.
+This can never fade out.
+It is for administration and control.

 How to catch the rain